 - Many people practice this marriage because of the childlessness of the first wife.

 - Having more wives leads to more no. of children which increase the economic burden on the head of the family as he has to support in the family.

 - In this type of marriage, the children cannot be looked after properly because too many of them are to be looked after.

 - In this type of marriage, there occurs jealousy among the wives and their children leading to conflict in the family.

 Because of the conflict, it destroys family happiness.

-- In these type of marriage the women possess lower position in the family as there are more no. of women.
+- In this type of marriage, the women possess a lower position in the family as there are more no. of women.